Confronting sexism in the world of science communication

 - Monica's updated blog post

-- Bora’s friends rally – Andrew Maynard emails Byrne, asking her to delete Bora’s name from her post and Roger Pielke comments on this might be perceived as a cover up.
-Other twitter accounts comment.
+- Zivkovic's friends rally: Andrew Maynard emails Byrne, asking her to delete Zivkovic's name from her post, and Roger Pielke comments that this might be perceived as a cover-up.
+Other Twitter accounts comment

 - BRUCE KIMZEY, J.D. (@QuintBy) October 16, 2013

-- Bora blogs his admission the next day on his personal, non-Scientific American blog, saying that this was an isolated incident
+- Zivkovic blogs his admission the next day on his personal, non-Scientific American blog, saying that this was an isolated incident (link is from archive.org; the original post has since been removed)

 To friends I let down and perhaps lost today: I understand why.
 I am sorry.
 I will miss you.